platformio/platformio-docs/boards/espressif32/nano32.rst

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences

     * - :ref:`framework_espidf`
-      - Espressif IoT Development Framework.
-Official development framework for ESP32.
+      - ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.

     * - :ref:`framework_pumbaa`
       - Pumbaa is Python on top of Simba.
-The implementation is a port of MicroPython, designed for embedded devices with limited amount of RAM and code memory.
+The implementation is a port of MicroPython, designed for embedded devices with limited amount of RAM and code memory

     * - :ref:`framework_simba`
-      - Simba is an RTOS and build framework.
-It aims to make embedded programming easy and portable.
+      - Simba is an RTOS and build framework with aims to make embedded programming easy and portable